JasparGupta/next-api-router/README.md

 The motivation for this package was basically the want to write NextJS API routes more declaratively with a means to easily supply a pipeline of middleware.

+_Note: This was created primarily for personal use, don't expect active maintenance.
+By all means fork/open PR's, just manage your expectations_ ❤️

 ## Installation

 Create/add registry scope to your `.npmrc` file.